wks/homepage-source/blog/_posts/2024-02-22-ospp-good-bad-ugly.md

 code (and probably the entire revision history) in your hard drive (not in the 'cloud'), and the contributors have given you a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable license to run, copy, distribute, study, change and improve the software?
-Free Software (and free hardware, too) is the ultimate answer to protectionism.
+Free software (and free hardware, too) is the ultimate answer to protectionism.
 Since the trade war started, Chinese companies and the government started to embrace free software more than ever.
-Some government agencies even switched to domestic GNU/Linux distributions as their working environment for average workers.
+Some government agencies even switched to domestic GNU/Linux distributions as their primary working environments for average workers.

 Here is a photo taken from the computer science section in a Xinhua Book Store in Beijing.
 The book store is currently under refurbishment, so only a small